Frequently asked questions

 Can console Rocket League players use PlayVant?

-Yes — console Rocket League players (Xbox, PlayStation, and Nintendo Switch) can use PlayVant, but not directly from the console itself.
+Yes — console Rocket League players (Xbox, PlayStation, and Nintendo Switch) can use PlayVant.
+Rocket League Match History includes the last 20 online matches from the previous 30 days, regardless of whether the matches were played on a console or PC.

-To upload replays into PlayVant, players currently need access to Rocket League on a Windows PC.
-Sign into Rocket League using the same Epic account linked to your console profile.
+To get around this browser limitation on consoles, players can download and sign in to Rocket League on a Windows PC using the same Epic account linked to your console profile.
+There, your match history will be available to save replays of.

 You do not need to switch to playing on PC